-A majority of our board of directors, Messrs.
-Degryse, Joliet, and Yee, meet the independence criteria as specified in our charter, as set forth on Appendix A attached hereto.
-In addition, and although our shares are not listed for trading on any national securities exchange, a majority of our directors, and all of the members of the audit committee and the conflicts committee, are "independent" as defined by the New York Stock Exchange.
+Although our shares are not listed for trading on any national securities exchange, a majority of our directors, and all of the members of the audit committee and the conflicts committee, are "independent" as defined by the New York Stock Exchange.
 The New York Stock Exchange standards provide that to qualify as an independent director, in addition to satisfying certain bright-line criteria, our board of directors must affirmatively determine that a director has no material relationship with us (either directly or as a partner, stockholder or officer of an organization that has a relationship with us).
 Our board of directors has affirmatively determined that Kenneth G. Yee, John P. Joliet and Laurent Degryse each satisfies the New York Stock Exchange independence standards.
 Kenneth G. Yee also serves as independent director of KBS Strategic Opportunity REIT.
 None of these directors has ever served as (or is related to) an employee of ours or any of our predecessors or acquired companies or received or earned any compensation from us or any such entities except for compensation directly related to service as a director of us.
 Therefore, we believe that all of these directors are independent directors.